Chiefs, Texans booed as racial justice stand sparks outrage

 “We just want to be treated equally,” he said.
 “Everyone needs to be treated the same.
 Everyone needs to be held accountable.
 And for people to boo?
 It’s unbelievable.”

-After George Floyd’s death at the hands of Minneapolis police officer ignited nationwide protests over racial injustice and police brutality, NFL Commissioner Roger Goodell apologized to players for not listening sooner and encouraged them to protest peacefully.
+After George Floyd’s death at the hands of Minneapolis police ignited nationwide protests over racial injustice and police brutality, NFL Commissioner Roger Goodell apologized to players for not listening sooner and encouraged them to protest peacefully.

-Floyd, who was Black, died after a white police officer pressed his knee into Floyd’s neck for nearly eight minutes.
+Floyd, who was Black, died after a white former police officer pressed his knee into Floyd’s neck for nearly eight minutes.
 His death in May awakened many people, including NFL owners, to the root of the social injustice issues that led Colin Kaepernick to kneel during “The Star-Spangled Banner” in 2016.
 The league didn’t respond to a request for comment from The Associated Press.

 President Donald Trump and many of his supporters continue to criticize players across all sports leagues for keeling during the national anthem.
 Among them is Republican Sen. Josh Hawley of Missouri, who rushed to defend fans after some news media outlets called them “classless trash.”